d-lynch95/Blue_Ocean_Travel/README.md

 - I had an issue when trying to allow users to filter products by region.
 I made a lot of alterations to this code segment to try and fix the issue but ultimately this was caused by having a typo in the html code.
 When I changed 'regions' to 'region' this corrected the issue.

+- I had several issues with version control.
+One issue was with using Django 4.2 and csrf tokens.
+An error was being thrown when I tried to load my forms.
+This was fixed by addding the following code segment to the settings.py file "CSRF_TRUSTED_ORIGINS = ['https://8000-dlynch95-blueoceantrave-v5j6nx6eqnx.ws-us106.gitpod.io']".

+- I also had an issue with the AllAuth app and my version of django.
+This was causing issues however i changed to allauth version 0.51.0 and this fixed the issues

 ### User Testing